 When CPHS makes specific determinations, these findings shall be fully documented in the minutes and shall include protocol-specific information justifying each determination.
 Examples of specific determinations include the following:

-1. Alteration or waiver of informed consent
+- Alteration or waiver of informed consent

-2. Waiver of documentation of informed consent
+- Waiver of documentation of informed consent

-3. Research involving children as participants
+- Research involving children as participants

-4. Research involving prisoners
+- Research involving prisoners

-Voting: The ORSC Staff shall include summary of the voting results for each protocol item discussed.
-The minutes shall document votes on each action taken including the number of members voting for, against, and abstaining.
-The names of those members not present for vote due to conflict of interest shall be documented.
-Votes shall be recorded in the minutes using the following format:
+Voting: IRB staff will include summary of the voting results for each protocol item discussed.
+The minutes will document votes on each action taken including the number of members voting for, against, and abstaining.
+The names of those members not present for vote due to conflict of interest will be documented.

-1. 45 CFR 46
+- 45 CFR 46 Protection of Human Subjects

 - 21 CFR 56 Institutional Review Board

 REFERENCES TO OTHER POLICIES

-1. 101-B04 Conflict of Interest CPHS Members and Consultants.
+- 101-B04 Conflict of Interest CPHS Members and Consultants.

-1. Agenda template
+- Agenda template